ferrilab/bitvec/README.md

 `BitVec` can relinquish its owned memory with `.into_vec()` or `.into_boxed_slice()`, and `BitSlice` can relinquish its borrow by going out of scope.

 ## Warnings

-The `BitSlice` type is able to cause memory aliasing, as multiple independent `&mut BitSlice` instances may use the same underlying memory.
-This crate takes care to ensure that all observed behavior is exactly as expected, without any side effects.

-The `BitSlice` methods only use whole-element instructions when the slice spans the full width of the element; when the slice has only partial use, the methods crawl each bit individually.
-This is slower on most architectures, but guarantees safety.

-Race conditions are avoided through use of the atomic read/modify/write instructions stabilized in `1.34.0`.

-## Warnings